sonata-project/SonataNotificationBundle/README.md

 ## Documentation

-Checkout the  documentation on the [official website](https://sonata-project.org/bundles/notification).
+Checkout our documentation on the [official website](https://sonata-project.org/bundles/notification).

 ## Support